mmrobins/franklin-battery-scheduler/README.md

 - Never commit credentials directly to the repository
 - All sensitive information is stored in GitHub Secrets
 - The script only reads environment variables, never logs them

+## FAQ

+### Why is this written in bash?

+Bash is lightweight, has no dependencies, and is natively supported in GitHub Actions runners.
+It might not be pretty, but it gets the job done.

+### Is the FranklinWH API documented?

+Not that I know of.
+I basically copied what was done in https://github.com/richo/franklinwh-python, but I always get annoyed setting up python depenencies, so I ported it to bash to be as easy to run as possible.

 ## License